Cocaine and Other Drugs in the Dominican Republic

 In a Country with Severe Social Problems, Drug Rehabilitation is Hard to Find

-As the economy suffers in the Dominican Republic, drug treatment programs take a back seat to simple basics such as food, shelter and education for the citizens.
+As the economy suffers in the Dominican Republic, drug treatment programs take a back seat to simple basics such as food, shelter, and education for the citizens.
 In this situation, helping young people avoid the beginning of a drug habit is usually the most practical place to start.
-The drug education curriculum of Narconon has been proven to steer young people away from drug use in schools in Oklahoma and Hawaii and it works in any language.
+The drug education curriculum of Narconon has been proven to steer young people away from drug use and can be learned and taught in any language.
+For Spanish speaking individuals who are seeking rehabilitation, there are a number of Narconon centers available in Central and South America.